chijuiwu/GestureTracker/README.md

 ## How to run?

+For more information on steps 1 and 2, see [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit).

 1. Run the Kinect2Kit server

     - `(venv) $ python run.py --host=[host] --port=[port]`

-2. Run the Kinect clients
+2. Run the Kinect2Kit clients

     - `$ .\KinectClient.exe`

-See [Kinect2Kit](https://github.com/cjw-charleswu/Kinect2Kit) for detailed instructions of steps 1 and 2.

 3. Run the Gesture Tracker application